seesharprun/cosmos-demo/readme.md

 1. Within the container, run the following command to benchmark the write performance of your Azure Cosmos DB instance again with the new throughput level:

     ```
-    ./cosmosbenchmark --location westus --type write --database TestDatabase --collection ThroughputDemo --throughput 50000
+    ./cosmosbenchmark --location westus --type write --database TestDatabase --collection ThroughputDemo --throughput 10000
     ```

     > Point out to attendees the difference in performance between the two benchmarks.
+In our testing, the second benchmark completed 5-10 seconds.

 ## More Reading

 If attendees want to learn more about scaling throughput in Azure Cosmos DB, it is recommended that they read the following article: <https://docs.microsoft.com/azure/cosmos-db/request-units>

-===

-# Azure Cosmos DB Performance

-## Step-by-step instructions

-1.

-## More Reading

-If attendees want to learn more about Azure Cosmos DB and global distribution, it is recommended that they read the following article: <https://docs.microsoft.com/azure/cosmos-db/distribute-data-globally>

-===

-# Document Flexibility using Azure Cosmos DB

-## Step-by-step instructions

-1.

-## More Reading

-If attendees want to learn more about modeling flexibly structed data in Azure Cosmos DB, it is recommended that they read the following article: <https://docs.microsoft.com/azure/cosmos-db/modeling-data>

 ===